-- The students found the guest lectures, LOVIS project seminar and Blockchain lecture interesting.
+- The students found the guest lectures from LU (Global SCM), Chalmers (Blockchain), SSAB and Scania interesting.
 Specially the industrial visit to Scania Control tower.
-It helped them to connect theory with practice. - In terms of amount of the activities, guest lecture was mostly regarded as just right, nevertheless, the regular lectures can be reduced or modified in content as some student found it bit too much. - Regarding project work, the students liked it very much.
-They found them interesting and the experiments helped them to understand the practical applications of technologies. - They found some of the beer game exercise and class quizzes very useful.
+It helped them to connect theory with practice. - In terms of amount of the activities, guest lecture was mostly regarded as just right, also the regular lectures were regarded generally as in the right amount. - Regarding project work, the students liked it very much.
+They found them interesting and the experiments helped them to understand the practical applications of technologies.